Big Spring Cafe: History

-The original Big Spring Cafe opened in 1922 at 119 Jefferson Street.
+The original Big Spring Cafe opened in 1922 at 119 Jefferson Street in Huntsville, Alabama.
 It was located in a railroad boxcar near the Big Spring Canal.
 It then moved to 115 Gallatin Street (where the Von Braun Center parking garage now stands), and then to Governors Drive in 1970.
 This location provided 16 bar stools at the counter and two long tables for customers.
 The family relocated the diner to a newly constructed building about one-half mile west, but still on Governors Drive in April, 2017.

 Troy Baucom opened the original location in downtown Huntsville in Spring 1922.
 The restaurant was sold to Hazel Beene in 1946 and, as business left the downtown core for the Memorial Parkway corridor, joined the exodus in 1970.
 Two years later, Beene turned the restaurant over to her sister and brother-in-law, Doris and Howard Cowley.
 The Cowleys operated Big Spring Cafe until selling it to their daughter, Pam Milam, in 1992.
 Citing the age and condition of the current building, Milam announced in March 2008 that she planned to relocate Big Spring Cafe just west on Governors Drive, in "a year or so", taking care to replicate the interior of the cafe in the new location.
 The move finally happened in April, 2017.